Ch0pin/medusa/README.md

     search                      Searches for a given string in the extracted components and strings.
                                 (Example: search foobar)

     show                        Prints information about components of the loaded application or session.
-The currently availlable info includes: applications, activities, services, activityAlias, receivers, deeplinks, providers and intentFilters.
+The currently available info includes: applications, activities, services, activityAlias, receivers, deeplinks, providers and intentFilters.
 Adding the '-e' flag will print only exported components.
 Additionaly 'database' prints the database structure of the session database, 'manifest' prints the manifest and 'info' prints general information about the loaded application

     start                       Forces to start an activity of the loaded application.
 Use it in combination with the tab key to see the available activities.
 For non exported activities, the adb must run with root privileges.

     startsrv, stoprsrv          Forces to start or stop a service of the loaded application.
 Use it in combination with the tab key to see the available services.
 For non exported services, the adb must run with root privileges.

-    trace                       trace the applicaton's calls using Frida-trace uninstall, kill, spawn      Uninstalls, kills or starts an app in the device.
+    trace                       trace the application's calls using Frida-trace uninstall, kill, spawn      Uninstalls, kills or starts an app in the device.
 Use it in combination with the tab key to see available packages.

 # **Using medusa.py**

-The main idea behind this script is to be able to combine frida scripts on the fly in order to hook specific API subsets.
-Medusa has **more than** **80** modules which can be combined, each one of them dedicated on a simple task.
-Some of these tasks include:
+The main idea behind MEDUSA is to be able to add or remove hooks for Java or Native methods in a large scale while keeping the process simple and effective.
+MEDUSA has **more than** **90** modules which can be combined, each one of them dedicated to a set of tasks.
+Indicatively, some of these tasks include:

 -  SSL pinning bypass
 -  UI restriction bypass (e.g. Flag secure, button enable)